More Details on The Humanities and Social Sciences Conference

 Your accepted and registered work could be published in respected, indexed journals.
 It’s a strong step forward in building your academic profile.

-Enjoy a free one-day city tour and experience Berlin‘s unique mix of history, creativity, and openness with fellow attendees.
+Enjoy a free one-day city tour and experience Dublin‘s unique mix of history, creativity, and openness with fellow attendees.

 Publish Your Work via a Top Social Science Conference